Updated

 Read More: 11 Best Chatbot Use Cases in Healthcare

-Social and Ethical Concerns
+Social and Ethical Concerns While Implementing AI in Healthcare

 1. Inequality in Access

 AI in healthcare can exacerbate existing inequalities in access to medical services.
-Wealthier regions and populations often benefit more from advanced AI technologies, leaving under privileged areas disadvantaged.
+Wealthier regions and populations often benefit more from advanced AI technologies, leaving underprivileged areas disadvantaged.

 2. Patient Trust Issues